Len42/Synth/modules/VCO-2131/README.md

 [Here are instructions for calibration](calibration.md) of the VCO for proper 1V/octave tracking.

-(TBD) A drilling guide is provided for the front panel.
 PCB layouts are provided in KiCad and gerber formats.
+A drilling template is provided for the front panel.

 (TBD) The PCBs that I used can be ordered from OSH Park.
 The designs are here:
 - [Controls board](https://oshpark.com/shared_projects/zzz)